Webeleon/-Building-a-mongodb-migration-system-for-NestJS-with-mongoose/README.md

 ```

 `--template-file ./src/migrations-utils/template.ts` provide a template file, it's a necessary thing since we are in a typescript repo.
-It also provide you an easy way to bootstrap migration just the way you like it!
+It also provides you an easy way to bootstrap migration just the way you like it!

 `--migrations-dir=\"./src/migrations\"` Tell migrate where your migration scripts are stored.
 By default, it's at the project root.

 `--compiler=\"ts:./src/migrations-utils/ts-compiler.js\"` Explain to migrate how to handle typescript files.

-Now, you just need to run this command to create and empty typescript migration file in the correct folder!
+Now, you just need to run this command to create an empty typescript migration file in the correct folder!

 ```
 npm run migrate:create -- <migration name>